 The reactions on Twitter after India completed a 4-0 series win

-Alastair Cook has said that the ECB needs to give serious consideration to employing a full-time spin-bowling coach for the national side after the punishment inflicted on the England attack.
+Alastair Cook has said that the ECB needs to give serious consideration to employing a full-time spin-bowling coach for the national side after the punishment inflicted on the England attack in India.

 Karun Nair showed little stress during his epic knock against England, and celebrated his triple without a trace of flash.
 Here's why